-Prior to the start of the academic year staff are auto-enrolled onto their Blackboard teaching modules, so please check Blackboard first to see if you can access your modules.
-A module leader can enrol [tell me how] staff onto the relevant Blackboard modules where necessary.
+Prior to the start of the academic year when the new Blackboard modules are released, any staff who were enrolled as instructors on the previous year module will be auto-enrolled onto the new Blackboard module.
+This can mean that some staff are enrolled on modules on which they are no longer teaching, or not enrolled on modules on which they are teaching.
+The module leader (or other designated member of teaching staff) can enrol [tell me how] staff onto the relevant Blackboard modules where necessary.
 If a Blackboard module is not visible when you have logged in you will need to request this from ITMS (usually done by the module leader) [tell me how].

 You MUST NOT attempt to manually enrol students on your module, as this may cause problems with the system data.

 To check which users are enrolled on your module:

 1. login to your Blackboard module

 2. from the Control Panel – select Users and Groups

 3. select Users from the dropdown menu.